josevnz/Streamlit/MONITORING.md

 ```

 A few things to note here:
-* My datasource is a Prometheus scrapper that returns a JSON document.
+* My datasource is a Prometheus scraper that returns a JSON document.
 I convert it to a Panda DataFrame, which is one of the most well-supported formats on Streamlit.
 * After that I just add the graphical components, one tab to show my times series data and the other one to show the data and queries in tabular format, for debugging purposes.
 * I added a button to manually refresh the plot data, but there are ways to auto-refresh the contents.